avdstaaij/gdpc/docs/source/overview/advanced-blocks.md

 - Optional *block states*/*block properties* [^blockstates].

+  [^blockstates]: GDPC uses the term "block states".
+Note, however, that Minecraft also sometimes uses "BlockState" to refer to the *combination* (block id, block states).
+Yes, the terminology is confusing.

   Block states are simple key-value properties that usually denote basic variations in the state of a block.